FlopDev/Flopdev/README.md

 ### 📱 OneBet
 Brief description of project 1 with key points and your contributions.

-### 📱 [Project Name 2]
+### 📱 Reciplease
-Brief description of project 2 with key points and your contributions.
+Input ingredients, get recipe suggestions for fresh and varied meals.

 ## 🛠️ Technologies and Tools